CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Tertiary analysis/Brief tutorial on filtering data.rst

    Fig 4: First filter vs the second filter - counts/cell

 Moving on to the next metric.
 Look at the scatter plot under "Plot - mito x UMIs".
-This is plotting nCount_RNA against nMitopercent.
+This is plotting nCount_RNA against mito.percent.

 .. figure:: /images/scatter_mito_UMIs.png
    :width: 400